History of Berlin: Kingdom of Prussia (1701–1871)

-On 1 January 1710, the cities of Berlin, Cölln, Friedrichswerder, Dorotheenstadt, and Friedrichstadt were united as the "Royal Capital and Residence of Berlin".
+On 1 January 1710, the cities of Berlin, Cölln, Friedrichswerder, Dorotheenstadt, and Friedrichstadt were united as the "Royal Capital and Residence of Berlin", with 60,000 inhabitants.
+Berlin and Cölln are on both sides of the river Spree, in today's Mitte borough.

 Prussian capital

-As Prussia grew, so too did Berlin, and the kings made it the centerpiece of culture and the arts, as well as the Army.
-Under King Friedrich Wilhelm I (reigned 1713–40), Berlin's growth was encouraged by his determination to build a great military power.
-More men were needed, so he promoted immigration of Protestants from across Germany as well as France and Switzerland.
-He introduced universal primary education so that his soldiers could read and write.
-In 1720 he built the city's first major hospital and medical school, the Charité, now the largest teaching hospital in Europe.
-The city was now mainly a garrison and an armoury, for the crown heavily subsidised arms manufacturers in the capital, laying the foundations for the mechanics, engineers, technicians, and entrepreneurs who were to turn Berlin into an industrial powerhouse.
-The old defensive walls and moats were now useless, so they were torn down.
-A new customs wall (the Zoll- und Akzisemauer) was built further out, punctuated by 14 ornate gates.
-Inside the gates were parade grounds for Friedrich Wilhelm's soldiers: the Karree at the Brandenburg gate (now Pariserplatz), the Oktagon at the Potsdam gate (now Leipzigerplatz), the Wilhelmplatz on Wilhelmstrasse (abolished in the 1980s) and several others.
+As Prussia expanded, Berlin grew alongside it, becoming not only the administrative centre of the state but also a focal point for culture, the arts, and the military.
+During the reign of King Frederick William I of Prussia (1713–1740), the city's development was driven by his ambition to establish Prussia as a formidable military power.
+To meet the increasing demand for manpower, he encouraged the immigration of Protestants from across Germany, as well as from France and Switzerland.
+He also introduced universal primary education, ensuring that soldiers possessed basic literacy.

+In 1720, he founded the city's first major hospital and medical school, the Charité, which has since become one of Europe's largest teaching hospitals.
+By this period, Berlin had largely assumed the character of a garrison town and armoury, as the crown heavily subsidised arms manufacturers in the capital.
+This policy laid the groundwork for the emergence of skilled mechanics, engineers, technicians, and entrepreneurs who would later transform Berlin into a major industrial centre.

+The city's older defensive walls and moats had become obsolete and were consequently dismantled.
+In their place, a new customs wall – the Zoll- und Akzisemauer – was constructed further from the centre, marked by fourteen elaborately designed gates.
+Within these gates lay a series of parade grounds for Friedrich Wilhelm's troops, including the Karree at the Brandenburg Gate (now Pariser Platz), the Oktagon at the Potsdam Gate (now Leipziger Platz), and Wilhelmplatz on Wilhelmstrasse (removed in the 1980s), among others.

 In 1740, Frederick the Great (Frederick II) began his 46-year reign.
 He was an enlightened monarch, who patronized Enlightenment thinkers like Moses Mendelssohn.
 By 1755 the population reached 100,000, including 26,000 soldiers.

 Stagnation followed under the rule of Frederick William II, 1786–97.
 He had no use for the Enlightenment, but did develop innovative techniques of censorship and repression of political enemies.

 Entry of Napoleon into Berlin in 1806, by Charles Meynier.